webplumbr/elastic-blog/README.md

 ## FAQ
 If you have any issues, make sure you have checked the following:

-1. Is Elasticsearch installed and running as a service
+1. Is Elasticsearch installed and running as a service?
-2. Is the error related to Symfony 2 not being able to write to app/cache and/or app/logs folder?
-Then, clear the cache and logs folder and make sure the web browser user has appropriate rights to write cache and log files
+2. Does Symfony 2 have required permissions to write to app/cache and/or app/logs folders?
+3. Have you cleared Symfony 2 cache folder?
+4. Have other installation dependencies outside of this bundle been met with?